 We have found our 8th Rector!
 The Rev. Hal Roark began his ministry at Good Shepherd on September 1, 2016.
 For information on our search process please see this page.

-Ms. Cecilia Sparacio, Organist Click here to read more about Music & Choir.
+Ms. Cecilia Sparacio, Music Director Click here to read more about Music & Choir.

 Ms. Sharen McKenna, Child care provider

 Vestry & Parish Officers

 Leslie Fulton, Warden

 Leuda Forrester, Clerk

 2020: Leuda Forrester, Kerry Irwin

 Parish & Diocesan Committees Vestry Committees: The business of the parish is managed by the Vestry, Wardens, Parish officers, and the Rector.
 The Rector and Vestry sometimes appoint committees to manage some of the day to work of the parish.
 The Rector is an ex officio member of all Committees.
 Below are some Committees that meet on a regular basis throughout each year.